 Family & Personal Life

-Maqbool Sabri was married in 1965 when he was just twenty years old.
-Eleven years later, he fell in love with a girl called Fathima in South Africa during one of his tours.
-Fathima, who was nineteen years old at that time belonged to an Indian family settled there.
-After persuading her family members and attaining his wife’s permission, Maqbool Sabri married her.
+Maqbool Sabri was married to Fathima Sabri, who was an Indian girl residing in South Africa.
 They had five children, a son and four daughters.
 Earlier he had remained childless for several years which made him much disheartened as he was very much fond of children.
 To his great joy, after so many years, a baby girl was born as his first child but the infant survived only two days which left him grief-stricken.
 Next time when he lost another baby even before birth he was very much scared.
 According to him, he offered special prayers for children to God through his Chishti saint Khwaja Moinuddin at his shrine in Ajmer and vowed that if a son was born to him, he would name him Ajmeri Lal (as Khwaja was famously called) in gratitude.
 To his great comfort and happiness, his next child, a son, survived and Maqbool Sabri felt that the jinx was broken.
 His faith was strengthened and as promised he named his son Ajmeri Lal who was also given another name Shumail Maqbool.
 Maqbool Sabri was always thankful to Khwaja for granting his prayer and many times he used to overcome with emotion and shed tears while singing Khwaja Ki Deewani, one of his famous qawwalis, which he wrote himself with great devotion.
 Later on, he had four more children, the daughters, Tunanza, Ameema Shah, Gulerukh and Kanza Iman who all survived without any further tragedy.
 Maqbool Sabri was very much fond of children and as he had his own after such a long wait, showered all the love he could on them.
 All his children till today remember him as a very loving father who always let them have their own way and never did anything to displease them.
 When the children were growing up, for the sake of their education and trouble-free life he made arrangements for them to stay in South Africa.
 As he could not leave his career in Pakistan, he kept distributing his time between South Africa and Pakistan.

 The best thing about Maqbool Sabri that made him charismatic beside his singing was his interesting speaking ability.
 He was a jovial person, humorous, quick-witted, sometimes mischievous and was the center of attraction in any gathering.
 Another speciality about him was that he used to narrate beautiful poetic lines either his own or of others as per the situation and made his conversations even more appealing.
 In short, Maqbool Sabri was a good-humoured and cheerful person.
 But at times he was also very reserved, especially when involved in deep work or reading, a very different aspect about himself that he displayed contrary to his being a lively and talkative person.